 Greenfield Community College

-Home to a vibrant community in Western Massachusetts, Greenfield Community College is a public two-year community college known for its robust transfer programmes.
+is a public two-year community college known for its robust transfer programmes.
 With over 35 degree and certificate options, the College provides job training and career development opportunities to 2,000 part- and full-time students across five campuses.

 Alex Wiltz, Director of Public Safety, also serves as the College’s Chief of Police and Emergency Management Coordinator.
 Strongly focused on student well-being, Wiltz is always seeking ways to improve resources and processes pertaining to campus safety.
 When Greenfield Community College received funds from the FY20 Higher Education Safety and Security Grant, Wiltz saw an opportunity to deploy a cloud-based access control system that would streamline both security management and emergency response.